-Minimum Wage Philippines 2023 in All Regions
+Minimum Wage Philippines 2025 in All Regions

 The minimum wage in the Philippines is an important topic that affects millions of workers in the country.
-Prices of basic necessities, especially food, have increased during the pandemic.
+Prices of necessities, especially food, have increased during the pandemic.
 Many people have been struggling to budget their salaries to keep them going.
 It’s not easy, since most Filipinos are earning below the minimum.

 What is the minimum wage?

-What is the Minimum Wage in 2023 in the Philippines?
+What is the Minimum Wage in 2025 in the Philippines?

 RegionWage IncreaseEffectivity DateNew Minimum Wage Range